All You Need To Know About North Macedonian Wine

 With the rise of Christianity, winemaking in Macedonia blossomed, and the Ottoman invasion that lasted for five centuries didn’t change this either.
 At the beginning of the 20th century, even King Aleksandar Karadjordjevic chose to build his royal vineyard in Demir Kapija, one of the country’s most fertile wine regions.
 During Socialist Yugoslavia, all winemaking properties were nationalized and combined into 13 large wineries.

-This paved the path for the largest private wineries today.
-After the fall of socialism, the winemaking industry saw a seamless transition (unlike most of the Macedonian economy), and today, the total export of wine exceeds 50,000,000 euro per year.
+This paved the path for the most significant private wineries today.
+After the fall of socialism, the winemaking industry saw a seamless transition (unlike most of the Macedonian economy), and today, the total export of wine exceeds 50,000,000 euros per year.

-If you’re visiting in September, don’t miss the annual festival called Tikveski Grozdober, including grape harvesting, wine tasting, and musical concerts.
+If you’re visiting in September, don’t miss the annual festival Tikveski Grozdober, which includes grape harvesting, wine tasting, and musical concerts.

 And talking about wine festivals, when most of the Western hemisphere is celebrating Valentine’s Day, Macedonian people celebrate St. Triphon, the patron saint of gardeners and winegrowers.
 There are many festivities around the country where winemakers prune their wines and wish for a fertile year ahead.